yiliu1998/WinMO/README.md

 ## Reference

 Yi Liu, Huiman Barnhart, Sean O'Brien, Yuliya Lokhnygina, and Roland A. Matsouaka (2026+).
 Estimation and Inference for Win Estimands with Multiple Ordinal Endpoints Subject to Missing Data.
-Under review.
+Unpublished pre-print.

 ## Contact